-Titanic Experience Cobh is located in Casement Square in the heart of Cobh Town.
+The Titanic Experience Cobh is located in Casement Square in the heart of Cobh Town, which is just a short trip away from the Carrigaline Court Hotel.
 The Titanic visitor centre is home to the original White Star Line Ticket Office, a building steeped in history dating back to the early 19th century and the departure point for many thousands of White Star Line passengers.

 To find out more about the Titanic Experience visit their website www.titanicexperiencecobh.ie/